-Senior Secured Credit Agreement.
-As of September 28, 2019, there were no tranche B term loans outstanding under our credit agreement.
 We made optional prepayments of aggregate principal amount of our tranche B term loans of \$125.0 million in the first quarter of 2018 and \$25.0 million in the second quarter of 2018.
 On October 18, 2018, we made a mandatory prepayment of \$352.2 million principal amount of tranche B term loans with the net proceeds of the Pirate Brands sale.
 On October 19, 2018, we made an optional prepayment of the remaining \$147.9 million principal amount of tranche B term loans outstanding under our credit agreement from cash on hand and the proceeds of additional revolving loans under our credit agreement.
-As a result of the optional and mandatory prepayments of the tranche B term loans, we recognized a loss on extinguishment of debt of \$13.1 million in fiscal 2018, including \$- million and \$3.3 million in the third quarter and first three quarters of 2018, respectively.
+As a result of the optional and mandatory prepayments of the tranche B term loans, we recognized a loss on extinguishment of debt of \$13.1 million in fiscal 2018, including \$0.5 million and \$3.3 million in the second quarter and first two quarters of 2018, respectively.

-At September 28, 2019, our revolving credit facility under our credit agreement was undrawn and the available borrowing capacity under the revolving credit facility, net of outstanding letters of credit of \$1.6 million, was \$698.4 million.
+At June 29, 2019, the available borrowing capacity under our revolving credit facility, net of outstanding letters of credit of \$1.6 million, was \$483.4 million.
 Proceeds of the revolving credit facility may be used for general corporate purposes, including acquisitions of targets in the same or a similar line of business as our company, subject to specified criteria.
+At June 29, 2019, there was \$215.0 million outstanding under our revolving credit facility